lbryio/lbry.com/content/faq/wallet-servers.md

 ## Why would I want to run my own wallet server?

-If you...
+If you want...

-1. Help decentralized LBRY's ecosystem.
+1.  to help decentralize LBRY's ecosystem.
-1. Want better performance from a local server
+1.  better performance from a local server
-1. Want to change how trending and other discovery options.
+1.  to change trending and other discovery options.
-1. Change what content is filtered and blocked (please consult the laws in your local jurisdiction).
+1.  to change what content is filtered and blocked (please consult the laws in your local jurisdiction).
-1. Want to keep your transaction broadcasting private
+1.  to keep your transaction broadcasting private

 ## How do I run a wallet server?